-Since 2005, visual artist Agnes Nedregård has developed a body of work primarily consisting in performances that she presented internationally in different contexts ranging from institutions to the public space.
+Between 2005 and 2015, visual artist Agnes Nedregård developed a body of work primarily consisting in performances that she presented internationally in different contexts ranging from institutions to the public space.

 The book Agnes Nedregård, Performance Works: The Big Toe surveys Nedregård's work from a diversity of perspectives and media, including a photo essay studying horizontality/verticality and bent/straight lines.
 Using Henri Lefebvre and Georges Bataille as a point of departure, this photo essay focuses on Nedregård’s subversion of vertical erectility and the artist’s counter-agenda of explosive bendability.

-Agnes Nedregård’s practice is supported by a three-year stipendium from the Norwegian Visual Arts Fund (Billedkunstnernes Vederlagsfond), and annual stipendia from the Bergen City Council and the Ingrid Lindbäck Langaards Foundation.
+Agnes Nedregård’s practice is supported by a three-year stipendium from the Norwegian Visual Arts Fund (Billedkunstnernes Vederlagsfond).